michiguel/Gaviota-Tablebases/readme.txt

                 Copyright (c) 2010 Miguel A. Ballicora
 -----------------------------------------------------------------------------

-This software provides the C code that probes the Gaviota Endgame Tablebases and it is released under then X11 ("MIT") license (see license.txt).
+This software provides C code to probe the Gaviota Endgame Tablebases.
+It is released under then X11 ("MIT") license (see license.txt).

 This API (Application Programming Interface) is designed to be as portable as possible.
-Functions could be called from programs running Linux or Windows.
+Functions could be called from Linux or Windows.
-Most likely it will work in other operating sysmtes but that has not been tested.
-This API is a beta version and it is not guaranteed that it will remain untouched, at least until version 1.0 is released.
+Most likely it will work in other operating systems but it has not been tested.
+This API is a beta version and it is not guaranteed any type of backward compatibility or to remain untouched, at least until version 1.0 is released.

 A very small set of tablebase files is included in this distribution for testing purposes (only 3 pieces).
 They are compressed with four different compression schemes.
 For a more complete set, please download Gaviota from http://sites.google.com/site/gaviotachessengine/ and generate the 4 and 5 piece tablebases.
-Instructions how to generate them and compressed them are in the website.
+Instructions how to generate and compressed them are in the website.

 "tbprobe" is distributed here as a tablebase probing example.
-The current API is relatively "low level" to make sure that performance won't suffer.
-Hopefully, the small program tbprobe is self explanatory.
+The current API is relatively "low level" to opimize performance.
+We hope the small program tbprobe is self explanatory.
 A more complete documentation may be released later.

-In the future I planned to support an interface with a FEN notation and an interface to bitbases.
+In the future we planned to support an interface with a FEN notation and an interface to bitbases.
 Thus, it is expected that some other functions maybe added to this API.

 Four different types of compression are provided.
-It is possible that in the future some other compression schemes could be provided, only if they represent a serious improvement in speed or memory size.
-To maximize backward compatibility between versions of programs and TBs, it is strongly recommended that engine developers always support at least scheme 4 (tb_CP4), which is considered the default.
-For that reason, it is suggested that testers always have a set of 3-4-5 TBs compressed with scheme 4.
+It is possible that in the future some other compression schemes could be provided, but only if they represent a serious improvement in speed or memory size.
+To maximize backward compatibility between versions of programs and TBs, it is strongly recommended that engine developers always support at least scheme 4 (tb_CP4), which is considered the default at this point.
+For that reason, it is suggested that testers always have a set of TBs compressed with scheme 4.

 This API is designed to be multithreading friendly.
-Where the access to data by this API from two different threads could cause a problem, that region was protected with a mutex.
+Regions where the access to data by this API from two different threads could cause a problem were protected with a mutex.

 -------------------------- How to use this API ------------------------------